Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Related Work

 \subsection{Multi-Agent Reinforcement Learning in Football}

 The game of football has been proven to be a challenging multi-agent testbed.
 Therefore, recent research tackles this as a \gls{marl} problem.
 As a state-of-the-art method, TiZero employs a curriculum-based self-play strategy, learning a cooperative policy via modifications to the \gls{mappo} policy loss while employing \gls{ctde} \cite{lin2023tizero}.
 This method reaches a high win-rate of $\sim 95\%$ against strong baselines.
 Fictitious cross-play -- another state-of-the-art \gls{marl} method -- couples self-play with the policy-space response oracle technique to achieve win-rates exceeding $94\%$ in \gls{grf} \cite{xu2023fxp}.
 In this paper, we base our work on TiZero as an exemplary and effective \gls{marl} method for football.
-However, TiZero and similar \gls{marl} methods are known to be poorly sample efficient, with the former requiring 40 days of training to reach strong gameplay performance.
-Similar to recent research, such as the work by Xu et al.~\cite{xu2024higher}, we tackle the improvement of sample efficiency through reward shaping and exploration.
+However, TiZero and similar \gls{marl} methods are known to be sample inefficient, with the former requiring 40 days of training to reach strong gameplay performance.
+Similar to recent research, such as the work by Xu et al.~\cite{xu2024higher}, we aim to improve sample efficiency through reward shaping and exploration.

 Among the available \gls{marl} football environments, \textit{\acrfull{grf}} offers an intermediate level of abstraction for high-level team-based strategies while maintaining individual player control \cite{kurach2020gfootball}.
 In contrast, JiDi Olympics Football simplifies the game by focusing primarily on movement and ball control without complex team strategies \cite{wang2024jidi_olympics}.
 At the other extreme, MuJoCo Multi-Agent Soccer emphasizes low-level robotic control of players \cite{deepmind_mujoco}.
 The balanced nature of \gls{grf} makes it the preferred choice for our work, as it encapsulates both short-term individual skills and long-term strategic decision-making.